-Hackney-Cab – Thought to have originated from the village of Hackney.
-It was a carriage for public hire.
-Hackney was formerly applied to a horse let out for hire, “but the first coaches that ran for the conveyance of casual passengers started from Hackney, carrying their fares to London.
-From this circumstance undoubtedly they came to be called ‘Hackney-Coaches.'”
+Hackney-Coach – Thought to have originated from the village of Hackney.
+It was a carriage for public hire and acquired at a stand.
+Fares were regulated for these vehicles, and there were two classes: one for day and one for night.
+Coachman could also not refuse to carry passengers for distances less than ten miles no matter the weather.
+Hackney was formerly applied to a horse let out for hire, “but the first coaches that ran for the conveyance of casual passengers started from Hackney, carrying their fares to London.”
 To learn more about Hackney Coaches, click here.
-The Hackney-Cab was introduced in Paris, under the name of Fiacre.
+The Hackney-Coach was introduced in Paris, under the name of Fiacre.

 Hansom or Hansom Cab – See Cab.

-Hearse – A funeral coach intended to convey dead bodies to the grave, and its equivalent in French is corbillard and in German, Todten-Wagen.
+Hearse – A funeral coach intended to convey dead bodies to the grave, and its equivalent vehicles in French were the corbillard and in German, Todten-Wagen.